dwww Home | Manual pages | Find package

 showzone zone [class [view]]

-This command prints the configuration of a running zone.
+this command prints the configuration of a running zone.

 sign zone [class [view]]